RedCodingML/Quiet-Red-Reverse/README.md

 INSTALLATION
 ------------
+xfce4: Just unpack into your /usr/share/themes or ~/.local/share/themes
+directory and use Appearance to switch theme.

-Just unpack into your ~/.metacity/themes directory and use either Metacity Setup or gconf-editor to switch theme.
+Metacity: unpack into your ~/.metacity/themes directory and use either Metacity Setup or gconf-editor to switch theme.

 AUTHOR(s)
 ---------
 This theme was brought to you by:
 	Red Coding <redcoding@posteo.de>

             		 !#########       #
                !########!          ##!